All brewers get 10% off their first order with promo code:

 - Indonesian: A dark chocolate, smokey and earthy bold vanilla.

-- Ugandan: An earthy vanilla with hints of dried fruits, figs and raisins.
+- African Vanilla: An earthy vanilla with hints of dried fruits, figs and raisins.

 While there are countless ways to utilize vanilla beans in brewing, we typically hear of three.